SAPhow/SAP.how/_posts/gui-design/2020-11-16-how-to-use-ewm-capacity.md

 3. Set some value to the _Capacity consumption_ attribute for units of measure of material you want to restrict.
 If you want to restrict the number of HUs stored in the bin, set _Capacity consumption_ for the base unit of measure for packaging material, that will be used to create HUs.
+The field should be filled on EWM side, you can use transaction `/SCWM/MAT1` _Warehouse product Maintenance_ or Warehouse Monitor to update it massively (Report _Product Master Data -> Warehouse Attribute -> Unit of Measure_).

 > **Note:** Change in capacity of packaging material doesn't change capacity
 > of existing HUs or TUs.
 New value will be used for new HUs, and old HUs